The Experience of Fundraising – PBDD

 Some partners aren’t nonprofits, some are part of larger organizations and do their fund-raising through the larger organization, some are self-funding–as in they make money from the sale of refurbished computers to cover the cost of granted computers and licenses.
-Often though, organizations that didn’t think they had anything to contribute to a white paper on fundraising did have useful information.
+Often though, organizations that didn’t think they had anything to contribute to a research paper on fundraising did have useful information.
 Our thanks to all who shared information with us.

 Recommendations based on partner input:

 - Take advantage of region-specific opportunities at the city or state level as several partners have done.

 - Tell stories to get free advertising and more donations.